owen-6936/synchronik/README.md

 * **Event-Driven Architecture:** Subscribe to the entire lifecycle of your tasks.
 React to `start`, `complete`, `error`, and custom `milestone` events in real-time.
 * **Built-in Performance & Resource Monitoring:** Automatically track worker execution times and monitor the engine's CPU and memory usage.
 * **Resilience and Retries:** Configure automatic retries with exponential backoff for workers, making your workflows fault-tolerant.
+* **State Persistence & Hydration:** Save the engine's state to a file and automatically reload it on restart, making workflows resilient to crashes and deployments.
 * **Flexible Run Modes:** Execute workers `sequentially`, in `parallel`, in `batched` groups, or `isolated` with delays.
 * **Automatic & Manual Control:** Run tasks on a scheduled interval or trigger them manually via a clean API.